-We all know how frustrating it can be when a road is closed for tarmac resurfacing and we are sent on a long detour to get to where we want to go.
-Understanding the processes behind the resurfacing of this road will help you to realise exactly why the road is closed for so long.
-We have put together a simple guide to explain exactly what steps are involved in making a tarmac road.
+We all know how frustrating it can be when a road is closed for tarmac resurfacing and we are sent on a long detour to get to where we want to be.
+Understanding the processes behind the resurfacing of this road will help you to realise exactly why the road is closed for that long period of time.

-Not only does the road being resurfaced need to be cleared of people and cars but it is also an essential step to ensure that all other debris, such as gravel, is also cleared from the road.
-If this step is overlooked then it could be detrimental to the whole process and would result in the road needing to be resurfaced again much sooner.
-If debris is left on the surface then the tarmac material will have difficulty adhering in place.
+Not only does the road being resurfaced need to be cleared of people and their vehicles, but it is also an essential step to ensure that all other debris, such as gravel, is also cleared from the road.
+If this step is over-looked then it could be detrimental to the whole process and would result in the road needing to be resurfaced again much sooner.
+If debris is left on the surface, then the tarmac material will also have difficulty adhering in place.

-Now that the surface is completely clear, the next imperative step is preparing the surface for appropriate water drainage.
-The area will be graded to ensure that the required slope is created and any rainwater is able to run-off the road appropriately.
+Now that the surface is completely clear, the next imperative step to resurfacing a tarmac road is to prepare the surface for appropriate water drainage.
+The area will be graded to ensure that the required slope is created, and any rainwater is able to run-off the road appropriately.
 Correct water drainage is vital to the new tarmac road and without this step, major damage including potholes, cracks and heaving may occur.
 This process is also critical when negotiating land gradients.

 At this point, the road surface is now ready for something called the sub-base to be laid.
 This is a layer that will sit underneath the new tarmac road, it is the main load-bearing layer.
 The sub-base is designed to evenly spread the load of the tarmac and also any traffic that will travel over it.

 The quality of the sub-base should not be overlooked, as it is very important for the life span of the road and can even outlive the life of the tarmac surface itself.
 Lots of different materials are used to create a sub-base layer and its thickness will vary according to the volume and weight of traffic that the surface layer will experience.
 This thickness ranges from 75mm for a simple path to 225mm or more on heavily used roads.